ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-api-graphql.md

 * if the value starts with "`@`", the rest of the value is interpreted as a filename to read the value from.
   * Pass "`-`" to read from standard input.

-For GraphQL requests, all fields other than "query" and "operationName" are interpreted as GraphQL variables.
+For GraphQL requests, all fields other than "`query`" and "`operationName`" are interpreted as GraphQL variables.

 ## Example: Getting issues